IMelinaCH/myWebService/README.md

-# myWebService
-Example of a SOAP Web Service using Spring Framework
+# SOAP Web Service

 GETTING STARTED

-This guide walks you through the process of creating a SOAP-based web service server with Spring.
+This guide walks you through the process of creating a SOAP-based web service server with Spring framework.

 What you’ll build